-In Hong Kong, the Group's wholly-owned high-end residential development project, namely Manor Hill, in Tseung Kwan O was completed and the Certificate of Compliance was obtained in October 2022, with the sold residential units having then been delivered to home buyers.
-Over 520 residential units at Manor Hill were sold as at 31 December 2022, with total sale proceeds of approximately HK\$3.0 billion being recognised for the year under review.
+In Hong Kong, the Group continued to promote the sale of the remaining units of its wholly-owned residential development project, namely Manor Hill, in Tseung Kwan O. Over 1,380 residential units at Manor Hill, representing 88.7% of the total number of units in the project, have been sold since its launch of sale.
+Sale proceeds of approximately HK\$2.0 billion have been recognised for the year under review.

-In Mainland China, total attributable presales/sales from the Group's development projects amounted to approximately RMB2.0 billion for the year ended 31 December 2022.
+In Mainland China, total presales/sales of the Group's development projects amounted to approximately RMB1.7 billion for the year ended 31 December 2024, with presales/ sales attributable to the Group of approximately RMB1.4 billion based on its interests.